ucoProject/ucoproject.github.io/releases/1.1.0/index.md

 UCO 1.1.0 incorporates required refinements and updates, building on the stable 1.0.0 release.
 Following [SemVer](https://semver.org/spec/v2.0.0.html), additive improvements will continue to be accepted, but backwards-incompatible changes will be scheduled only for the 2.0.0 release, which will come after at least 6 months to possibly 12 months.

+This release adds an Analysis namespace for representing analytic actions and outcomes, and starts a framework for representing classifications by Artifical Intelligence frameworks.
+Database cells can now be represented and related to various levels of a database storage hierarchy.
+Two properties found to lack ranges have had ranges assigned in accordance with existing related properties.
+Additional conformance testing has been added to verify UCO conformance with its design vocabularies (currently RDF, RDFS, OWL, and SHACL).
+Various SHACL-OWL tests have received corrections.

 ### Focus